-Photo from left to right: Jim Guy, Laura Elcoate, Mary Loftis, Denise Frankoff, June Brening, May Clark, Susan Stover and Volkert Volkersz.
+Photo from left to right: Jim Guy, Laura Elcoate, Mary Loftis, Denise Frankoff, June Brening (former board member), May Clark, Susan Stover (former board president) and Volkert Volkersz, program coordinator.

 Volkert Volkersz has served as the Program Coordinator of the Dublin Community Center since the Fall of 2017.
 He is originally from Washington State, where he spent 39 years in education as a music teacher and school librarian.
 He also has experience as a performing musician, concert promoter, summer camp director, and high school literary magazine adviser.
 He works as a private contractor at the direction of the DubHub board.